CantyCanadian/EventSystem/README.md

 ## How to Use

 **1. Determine what type of event system that you need.
-Two methods are possible with this package.**
+Two methods are possible with this package.
+The only thing that changes between both is how the dispatcher is accessed.**
 * Global: Anyone can access the singleton event dispatcher, send and receive events through it.
 * Hierarchal: Listeners need to be a child object of the dispatcher to register, send and receive events through it.